jeremyabeard5/MSDS692/README.md

 For my results, I created a LOT of charts.
 I answered a LOT of questions.
 I definitely answered all the questions I set out to answer and more.
 All in all, I created about 611 charts throughout my scripting.
 Let's say that again.
 611 CHARTS.

+For my analysis, I analyzed the most frequent 1-word, 2-word, and 3-word phrases uttered by each president, as well as during each individual year.
+This alone resulted in 580 of the 611 charts, about 95%.
+This gave insight into what each individual president was addressing in their speech at the time, as well as the overall subjects addressed during each president's cumulative speeches.

+Aside from the common 1/2/3-word phrases, I performed sentiment analysis using two different methods: one, using a text file of sentiment keys I gained during my studies at Regis University, and another, using the TextBlob python package.
+Some important charts are as follows:

 ## Conclusions

+All in all, it seems like there really isn't a great correlation for presidential sentiment.
+Year 6 seemed to be the golden time for a president as the sentiment and polarity both spiked upwards during those years while remaining relatively consistent during the other years.

 ## Future Work